Chris Evans (presenter)

-Christopher James Evans (born 1 April 1966) is an English television presenter, radio DJ and producer for radio and television.
-He started his broadcasting career working for Piccadilly Radio, Manchester, as a teenager, before moving to London as a presenter for the BBC's BBC Radio London and then Channel 4 television, where The Big Breakfast made him a star.
+Christopher James Evans (born 1 April 1966) is an English television presenter, radio DJ, and producer for radio and television.

+Evans began his broadcasting career working for Piccadilly Radio, Manchester, as a teenager, before moving to London as a presenter for the BBC's BBC Radio London and then Channel 4 television, where The Big Breakfast made him a star.
 Soon he was able to dictate highly favourable terms, allowing him to broadcast on competing radio and TV stations.
 Slots like Radio 1 Breakfast and TFI Friday provided a mix of celebrity interviews, music and comic games, delivered in an irreverent style that attracted high ratings, though often also generated significant numbers of complaints.
-By 2000 he was the UK's highest paid entertainer, according to the Sunday Times Rich List.
-In the tax year to April 2017, he was the BBC's highest-paid presenter, earning between £2.2m and £2.25m annually.
+By 2000, he was the UK's highest paid entertainer, according to the Sunday Times Rich List.
+In the tax year to April 2017, he was the BBC's highest-paid presenter, earning just under £2.25 million annually.

-In 2005, he started a new career on BBC Radio 2, hosting his long-running Drivetime programme in April 2006, before moving in 2010 to host The Chris Evans Breakfast Show every weekday morning.
+In 2005, Evans started a new career on BBC Radio 2, hosting his long-running Drivetime programme in April 2006, before moving in 2010 to host The Chris Evans Breakfast Show every weekday morning.
 He presented The One Show on Fridays between 2010 and 2015.
 Between 2011 and 2018, he co-hosted Radio 2 Live in Hyde Park.

-In 2015, Evans signed a three-year deal to lead a new Top Gear line-up and presented a revival series of TFI Friday.
+In 2015, he signed a three-year deal to lead a new Top Gear line-up and presented a revival series of TFI Friday.
 On 4 July 2016, he announced that he would be stepping down as presenter of Top Gear.

-On 3 September 2018, he announced that he would be leaving The Radio 2 Breakfast Show on Christmas Eve, and would be going to Virgin Radio UK to present its breakfast show.
+On 3 September 2018, Evans announced that he would be leaving The Radio 2 Breakfast Show on Christmas Eve, and would be going to Virgin Radio UK to present its breakfast show.
 He moved from BBC Radio 2 with most of his regular team.

 Early life

 Evans was born in Warrington, England, the youngest child of bookmaker and health authority wages clerk Martin Joseph Evans (12 November 1921 – 25 April 1979), and Minnie Beardsall (1926–2018), who managed a corner shop.
 His siblings are brother David (born 1953) and sister Diane (born 1963).
 He started his schooling at St Margaret's Church of England Infants and Junior School, and later the Junior School in Orford, Warrington.
-Evans' father died of colorectal cancer, and his mother was a breast cancer survivor.
+Evans's father died of colorectal cancer, and his mother was a breast cancer survivor.

-He passed the Eleven-Plus exam and started at Boteler Grammar School, Warrington.
-After the death of his father on 25 April 1979, the 13-year-old Evans took part-time work at an outlet of T. J. & B. McLoughlin's newsagent–tobacconist in Woolston, and ran an alternative tuck-shop at Padgate High School, which was a comprehensive school he attended for the final three years of his secondary education.
+Evans passed the Eleven-Plus exam and started at Boteler Grammar School, Warrington.
+After the death of his father on Wednesday, 24 April 1979, the 13-year-old Evans took part-time work at an outlet of T. J. & B. McLoughlin's newsagent–tobacconist in Woolston, and ran an alternative tuck-shop at Padgate High School, which was a comprehensive school he attended for the final three years of his secondary education.
 Evans left secondary school aged 16 after moving into the sixth form, and then had a number of dead-end jobs in and around Warrington, including at a private detective agency and, notoriously, as a "Tarzan-ogram".